- Clearly communicate the risks of investing in your company — including the likely possibility of zero dollar returns.

-Grateful as he was for her support, he hesitated.
+Grateful as he was for her support, the offer gave him pause.
 “As a founder, you have a moral obligation,” Greenough says.
 “What happens if the business fails?
 Does the person really understand the risk involved?”
 After pondering those questions, he got back to his mother-in-law – “I said no.”

 Greenough, however, said yes to others in his inner circle, including his father, a finance executive with more than 20 years of experience.
 His father clearly understood the investment risk.
 What’s more, he stood to benefit, albeit intangibly, even if Greenough’s startup failed.
 “His bet on accelerating my own career was his own downside protection,” Greenough says.